 What is our desired impact?

-Through the first phase of the project, Valley Vision, Alignment USA, Ford Next Generation Learning, and all the project partners successfully secured a high degree of cross-sector support around a common vision, most significantly by designing a sustainable organizational structure in Align Capital Region, which now serves as the backbone organization that coordinates college and career readiness efforts throughout an eight county area.
-Our current focus is to bring the initiative to scale throughout the Greater Sacramento Region, resulting in tight connectivity between educators and employers, a prepared and prosperous workforce, and a fourishing economy.
+To secure a high degree of cross-sector support around a common vision, most significantly by designing a sustainable organizational structure in Align Capital Region, which now serves as the backbone organization that coordinates college and career readiness efforts throughout an eight county area.
+Our current focus is to bring the initiative to scale throughout the Greater Sacramento Region, resulting in tight connectivity between educators and employers, a prepared and prosperous workforce, and a flourishing economy.

 Valley Vision participated in the initial design and community engagement work from Fall 2015 through Fall 2016.
 Align Capital Region held its public kick-off in March 2017.
 Valley Vision continues to partner with and support the strategic objectives of Align Capital Region.

 Valley Vision partnered with Alignment USA, a national Collective Impact organization supporting youth empowerment and success, and Ford Next Generation Learning, a national initiative and framework mobilizing educators, employers and community leaders to create a coordinating structure for the region, resulting in the launch of Align Capital Region in spring 2017.
 The initiative was funded by the Los Rios Community College Foundation with coordination from the Foundation for California Community Colleges.